tesserato/thesis/README.md

 - ~~test Intel MKL~~ no effect; only works on vectorized code, probably
 - ~~pragma loop hint parallel~~ seems to slow the code
 - negative module
-- update python imp to reflect C++
+- update python implementation to reflect C++
+- set .eps to same font as latex
+- fix line thickness issues in .eps
 ---

 # Calendar